Favourable

-A favourable purchase can present buyers with the chance to build equity, achieve higher returns on investment, or simply acquire a property that aligns with their budget and financial goals.
+Buying a property for less than the estimated market value can present buyers with the chance to build equity, achieve higher returns on investment or simply acquire a property that better aligns with their budget and future financial goals.

-Various types of properties have the potential to become a favourable purchase in Australia.
+There are a variety of situations that could lead to a favourable sale in Australia.
 Here are a few examples:

 Properties that are in poor condition or in urgent need of renovations or repairs may be priced below market value.